aarya-vault/printeasyqr/replit.md

 PrintEasy QR is a B2B2C digital platform that connects customers with local print shops to streamline order management and communication.
 Its primary purpose is to facilitate printing services through digital file uploads and walk-in orders.
 The platform includes robust admin management and a unique QR generation system, designed to connect users without handling financial transactions.
 The vision is to create a production-ready platform that simplifies the printing process for businesses and consumers.

 ## User Preferences
-Preferred communication style: Simple, everyday language.
+- Preferred communication style: Simple, everyday language.
+- Configuration management: Centralized environment configuration with hardcoded database URLs
+- Architecture preference: Single source of truth for all configuration via .env files

 ## System Architecture